ericwongcv/algorithms-demo/README.md

+# Algorithms Demo

+This project is to demonstrate various sorting and searching algorithms.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).